ClevelandMuseumArt/developer-code-test/README.md

 ## Completion and Submission

 Completed work should include all code to arrive at the solution, plus all code, assets, and resources required to run the final result of part 2.

+PLEASE INCLUDE a detailed README containing instructions for running the project locally.

 All completed work should be pushed to a public repo on GitHub.